Nikkei edges down ahead of Fed; Nintendo, Ono Pharma outperform

-TOKYO, June 14 Japanese stocks ended marginally lower in choppy trade on Wednesday, as investors refrained from taking positions ahead of the U.S. Federal Reserve's monetary policy decision.
+TOKYO, June 14 (Reuters) - Japanese stocks ended marginally lower in choppy trade on Wednesday, as investors refrained from taking positions ahead of the U.S. Federal Reserve's monetary policy decision.

 The Nikkei share average fell 0.1 percent to 19,883.52 after trading in positive territory earlier.